Important "Stay Home, Save Lives" Information

 Get Out There Together

-The Oregon State University (OSU) Extension Service Outdoor School program, in Partnership with Oregon State Parks, is pleased to announce our Get Out There Together program.
-Beginning this year, students who participated in outdoor school using Measure 99 funds can receive three Oregon State Parks passes for use with their family.
+The Oregon State University (OSU) Extension Service Outdoor School program, in Partnership with Oregon State Parks, is working with the Oregon State Parks Department to design our second year of the Get Out There Together program.
+When the program is launched, students who participated in outdoor school using Measure 99 funds will be able to apply for Oregon State Parks passes for use with their family.